ryanmorr/action-observer/README.md

 </form>
 ```

 Adding the `data-observe` attribute to a form will automatically observe submit events for that form.
 Otherwise, click events will be observed for any other type of element.
-The value of the `data-observe` is used as the reference to that element in JavaScript.
+The value of the `data-observe` attribute is used as the reference to that element in JavaScript.

 There are two different ways to approach implementation.
 The first option is to bind a callback function to be executed as soon as an action event is dispatched from the target element, allowing you to handle the request immediately: